teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 #### Installing gems with Bundler

-its workflow is very simple:
+Its workflow is very simple:

     $ bundle init
     Writing new Gemfile to ~/simplest_fb_app/Gemfile